 Search for others

 If the unclaimed property is not in your name, you must prove that you are the legal guardian or rightful heir to recoup it.
 That is not a difficult task.

 More than $8 billion worth of matured savings bonds have never been cashed.
 You can bring your uncashed savings bonds to your local bank, which will cash them in for you.
 If you think you have lost a savings bond and have a record of the serial number, go to publicdebt.treas.gov to look up its status.

 Also, bonds that are lost, stolen, mutilated, or destroyed can be replaced free of charge as long as the Bureau of the Public Debt can establish that the bonds haven’t been cashed.

 Surprise!
 Look what I found!

-While it required an attorney to locate Mark and Rosalie’s stock sale proceeds, I did find $43.54 with their name on it, just waiting to be claimed.
+While it required an attorney to locate Matt and Jenny’s stock sale proceeds, I did find $43.54 with their name on it, just waiting to be claimed.
 It seems the insurance company misspelled their street name so a refund was returned as undeliverable and eventually turned over to the State of California.

 But that’s not all.
 In searching under the names of family members I found $85.90 for my husband’s parents (a refund that was mailed to an old address after forwarding information had expired).

 Still more: I searched for myself and found a $125 insurance check that was returned as undeliverable because the sender failed to include our zip code.
 I have no idea the reason for this refund, but I’m not asking questions.
-I completed the simple claim form, sent in copies of identifying information, and am looking for a check any day now.
+I completed the simple claim form, sent in copies of identifying information, and received a check 5 days later.

 A pile of money—large or small—just might be waiting for you to claim what is rightfully yours!
 Or to surprise someone you know and love.
 At the very least, it is rather enjoyable to go on a search.